prosodylab/prosodylabExperimenter/README.md

 # prosodylab-experimenter

-Scripts to run prosody (and other) experiments, which makes use of Josh de Leeuw's [jspsych](https://www.jspsych.org/).
+Scripts to run prosody (and other) experiments, which makes use of Josh de Leeuw's [jspsych](https://www.jspsych.org/) to assemble online experiment from a simple spreadsheet.

 Some examples are posted [here](https://prosodylab.org/experimenter/testExperiment/).